andrewackerman/bloc_lite/packages/bloc_lite_flutter/README.md

 }
 ```

-To use this bloc in a widget, you can simply create the controller in your widget class and pass it to a `BlocWidget`:
+To use this bloc in a widget, you can simply create the controller in your widget class and pass it to a `BlocBuilder`:

 ```dart
 class CounterWidget extends StatefulWidget {